JoGeorgeCodes/content/README.md

 **Important: `yarn content move` automatically adds the necessary redirect information to the `_redirects.txt` file so that the old location will redirect to the new one.
-Don't edit the `_redirects.txt` file manually! mistakes can easily creep in if you do.
+Don't edit the `_redirects.txt` file manually!
+Mistakes can easily creep in if you do.
 If you need to add a redirect without moving a file, talk to us about it.**

 ### Deleting a document

-Deleting one or more documents, or an entire tree of documents is also easy, again because we've created a special command that takes care of the details for you:
+Deleting one or more documents, or an entire tree of documents is also easy, because we've again created a special command that takes care of the details for you:

 ```sh